marcglasberg/assorted_layout_widgets/README.md

 When you use `Text` widgets in your children, it's strongly recommended that you use parameter `textWidthBasis: TextWidthBasis.longestLine`.
-The default `textWidthBasis` is usually `textWidthBasis: TextWidthBasis.parent`, which is almost never what you want.
-For example, instead of writing:
-`Text("Hello")`, you should write:
-`Text("Hello", textWidthBasis: TextWidthBasis.longestLine)`.
+The default for this param is usually `textWidthBasis: TextWidthBasis.parent`, which is almost never what you want.
+In other words, instead of writing `Text("Hello")`, you should probably write `Text("Hello", textWidthBasis: TextWidthBasis.longestLine)`.

 Try running